TickTeam/guide-tt/ticktick_web_app/how_to_share_lists.md

 Option 1:

-1.Click the downward at the end of a list title to choose “share”.
+1.From the Lists view click the downward arrow located near a list name.

-2.Enter the email address of recipient directly.
+2.Select “Share”.

+3.Enter email address directly to add a recipient.
 Then recipients will be notified by email to accept your sharing invitaion.

 <iframe width="700" height="400" src="https://www.youtube.com/embed/YuD9gS2DQyY?list=PLbWRKVi0_aTH4wo0Z2kCuMy7RHV7t9onw" frameborder="0" allowfullscreen></iframe>